Sacalia

-Sacalia is a genus of turtles in the family Geoemydidae (formerly called Bataguridae).
+Sacalia is a genus of turtles in the family Geoemydidae (formerly Bataguridae).
 The genus was erected by John Edward Gray in 1870.

 The Sacalia is native to Southereastern China, Laos, and Vietnam.
-It was declared an endangered species of turtle by the IUCN Red List due to its illegal trade.
+It was declared an endangered turtle species by the IUCN Red List due to its illegal trade.

 The sacalia has a carapace of dark-brown color that permits it to camouflage to its habitat.
 They are believed to select the area of a river that better matches their color.